-With Uncharted 4 creeping up on us at a rapid pace, it is fitting that Sony has, via their official PlayStation Youtube channel, published one final gameplay trailer to continue their colossal hype-train straight on ’til May 10 when the game is finally released to the public.
+Uncharted 4 trailer creeping up on us at a rapid pace.
+It is fitting that Sony has, via their official PlayStation Youtube channel, published one final gameplay trailer to continue their colossal hype train straight on ’til May 10 when the game is finally released to the public.

 With Uncharted4 being the last game in the franchise, it is great to see that we’re seemingly receiving the best effort yet for Nathan Drake.
 With a darker tone, new interesting characters, and the anxiety-inducing subtitle of A Thief’s End, Naughty Dog clearly wants us to remember this as the true end of an era for them.